aashutosh29/ExpenseTracker/src/navigation/Readme.md

 - **Data Persistence**: Store transactions in a database (e.g., Firebase Firestore or SQLite).
 - **Advanced Analytics**: Add more detailed charts and reports for better financial insights.
 - **Multi-User Support**: Allow multiple users to manage their own transactions.

+---

+## Conclusion
+ExpenseTracker is a user-friendly app that helps users manage their expenses and track financial transactions.
+It meets all the requirements outlined in the task description and provides a seamless user experience.